Tests for Lupus

 Other Helpful Tests for Lupus

-If you test positive for an autoimmune condition like lupus, another testing may help you and your doctor develop an effective treatment plan to “turn down the volume” on the autoimmune attack.
-With any autoimmune conditions, tests like Th1/Th2 cytokines , CD4/CD8 ratio, and vitamin D are invaluable when deciding the best course of action.
+If you test positive for an autoimmune condition like lupus, another test may help you and your doctor develop an effective treatment plan to “turn down the volume” on the autoimmune attack.
+With any autoimmune conditions, tests like Th1/Th2 cytokines, CD4/CD8 ratio, and Vitamin D are invaluable when deciding the best course of action.

 What’s Being Tested: